TCCPP/wheatley/README.md

 ## Local Development

+In order to run the bot locally you'll need to create a bot and setup some basic information for Wheatley:

+1. Go to https://discord.com/developers/applications and create an application
+2. Move or copy `auth.default.json` to `auth.json`
+3. Go to Application Settings > Bot
+   1. Request or reset your bot's token, copy it to `token` in `auth.json`
+   2. Under Privileged Gateway Intents, select presence intent, server members intent, and the message content intent
+4. Go to Application Settings > Installation
+   1. Select "Guild Install"
+   2. Select "Discord Provided Link"
+   3. Select scopes: `applications.commands` and `bot`
+   4. Select permissions: `Administrator`
+5. Setup a test server (ask on TCCPP for help if needed)
+6. Install your bot on a test server

+Once that is setup, the easiest way to get started with local bot development is to run `make run-dev-container`, builds a container and runs it with podman.
+Once the container builds, run `make dev` in the container's shell and you should be good to go.

 The bot relies on a lot of server-specific information, such as IDs for channels and roles.
 Components which do not rely on any server-specific information are marked as freestanding.
 When developing locally, configure the bot as freestanding (see below).
 If you are working on a component which relies on server specific information, the best